IHE/ITI.Topologies/WTF.md

 # 1 Introduction

-As civilization becomes increasingly connected, it is becoming increasingly important, and expected, that all stakeholders in a health information ecosystem can access the information they need quickly, seamlessly, and without concern for jurisdictional, geographic, or organizational boundaries.
+As civilization becomes increasingly connected, it is becoming increasingly important and expected that all stakeholders in a health information ecosystem can access the information they need quickly, seamlessly, and without concern for jurisdictional, geographic, or organizational boundaries.
 To do so requires vast information exchange networks that span entire countries, or ideally, the world.

 The [Integrating the Healthcare Enterprise (IHE)](http://www.ihe.net) standards profiling